Underdemon/one-piece-sudoku/README.md

 - [ ] Make it easier to see the characters after a correct guess

 ### Bugs
-- [ ] Fix guessbar locking the grid on 9 guesses rather than 10
+- [x] Fix guessbar locking the grid on 9 guesses rather than 10
-- [ ] Remove null attributes (eg: Origin: None)
+- [x] Remove null attributes (eg: Origin: None)
-- [ ] Clean bounty text in code (eg: look at attribs.json line 423)
+- [x] Clean bounty text in code

 ## License